Contact Us Today (424) 372-3112

 Defenses for Embezzlement – Penal Code 503

-Lack of intent – As discussed above, an experienced criminal defense lawyer could make an argument there was no specific intent to deprive the owner of the property, or use the property for their own personal benefit.
+Lack of intent—As discussed above, an experienced criminal defense lawyer could argue that there was no specific intent to deprive the owner of the property or use the property for their own personal benefit.
 If the prosecutor can't prove intent in an embezzlement case, the defendant has a good chance of avoiding a conviction.

-Good faith belief – In some types of embezzlement cases, a criminal defense lawyer could make an argument the defendant had a good faith belief they had a right the property that was taken, even if it turned out to be a mistaken belief.
-This means the argument is the defendant has a reasonable belief they had a right to the to the property.
+Good faith belief—In some types of embezzlement cases, a criminal defense lawyer could argue that the defendant had a good faith belief that they had a right to the property that was taken, even if it turned out to be a mistaken belief.
+This means the argument is that the defendant had a reasonable belief that they had a right to the property.

-If you have been accused of embezzlement under California Penal Code Section 503, you need to contact our experienced defense lawyers.
+If you have been accused of embezzlement under California Penal Code Section 503, contact our experienced defense lawyers.

 About the Author